 Case Service Report (RSA-911) and WIOA Annual Report (ETA-9169)

 VR agencies report quarterly RSA-911 data differently than other reports in that a VR agency staffperson uploads a CSV file to the RSAMIS.
 Once the file has cleared the RSA-911 Edit Checks without errors, the file is immediately saved to a separate and secure RSA-911 database.
 For this reason, VR agency staff cannot view their RSA-911 submissions in the RSAMIS.
 The RSAMIS also does not permit the public or RSA staff to download or otherwise view RSA-911 data.

 In States that have established two VR agencies, both VR agencies must collaborate on the submission of the ETA-9169.
 The General and Blind VR agencies may have multiple staff with permissions to the ETA-9169, but only one staffperson should submit the report on behalf of both VR agencies.
 These reports are due annually by October 1 following the completion of the preceding Program Year (July 1 through June 30).

 Open Data Platform

-On March 25, 2021, RSA announced to grantees its approach to Open Data.
 The Foundations for Evidence-Based Policymaking Act of 2018 (Evidence Act) requires changes to how Federal agencies manage and use the information they collect, emphasizing the strategic use of data.
 As required by the Evidence Act's Open Data Plan, RSA is committed to making the data it collects from grantees "open by default" and available to the public to use for a variety of purposes.